-28.4 Credit risk
+27.4 Credit risk

-Credit risk is the risk of a financial loss to the Group if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
-The Group's exposure to credit risk arises principally from its receivables from customers.
+Credit risk is the risk of a financial loss if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
+The Group's exposure to credit risk arises principally from the individual characteristics of each customer and investment in debt securities.
 The Company's exposure to credit risk arises principally from financial guarantees given to banks for credit facilities granted to subsidiaries.
+There are no significant changes as compared to prior periods.